3681NHR/2024-yagsl-swerve/README.md

 # 2024-yagsl-swerve
  - PR all fetures to dev unless you have explicit aproval from an admin and the code has been tested on the robot
- - stable will always be fully functional on-robot
+ - stable branch will always be fully functional on-robot
- - dev will often be functional on-robot
+ - dev branch will often be functional on-robot
- - PRs from dev to stable require admin review and must pass all tests on the robot
+ - PRs from dev to stable require admin review and **must pass all tests on the robot**
 ## what does what

 - Main.java - dont touch